LocalViT: Analyzing Locality in Vision Transformers: Related Work

 Transformers were first introduced in~\cite{vaswani2017attention} for machine translation.
 The proposed attention mechanism aggregates information from the whole input sequence.
 Thus, transformers are especially good at modelling long-range dependencies between elements of a sequence.
-Since then, there have been several attempts to adapt transformers towards vision tasks including object detection~\cite{carion2020end,zhu2020deformable}, image classification~\cite{dosovitskiy2020image,touvron2020training,yuan2021tokens,wang2021pyramid,han2021transformer}, segmentation~\cite{wang2020axial}, multiple object tracking~\cite{sun2020transtrack,meinhardt2021trackformer}, human pose estimation~\cite{yang2020transpose,zheng20213d}, point cloud processing~\cite{guo2020pct,zhao2020point}, video processing~\cite{girdhar2019video,neimark2021video,tan2021relaxed}, image super-resolution~\cite{mou2021cola,yang2020learning,chen2020pre}, image synthesis~\cite{esser2020taming}, etc. An extensive review is out of the scope of this paper.
-We focus on the most relevant works.
+Since then, there have been several attempts to adapt transformers towards vision and robotics~\cite{carion2020end,saleh2022cloudattention,brohan2022rt,shi2022recognition,lee2022fully,mascaro2022robust,bucker2022reshaping}.
+Most recently, transformers are proposed to solve robotic problems by learning the mapping from language and vision observations to robot actions~\cite{brohan2022rt}.